 You can also fill your day by learning more about the city's impressive Civil Rights history.
 The Birmingham Civil Rights Institute is a real eye-opener.
 Here you'll find sobering artifacts like the jail cell door that Martin Luther King Jr. wrote 'Letter From Birmingham Jail' behind.

-The Westin Birmingham is a great option for an overnight stop in the city.
-After driving for hours, you can lounge around the outdoor pool before indulging in comfort food at the on-site Todd English P.U.B restaurant.
+Hilton Garden Inn Birmingham SE/Liberty Park is a great option for an overnight stop in the city.
+After driving for hours, you can lounge around the indoor pool or head to the state-of-art fitness center.

 Where to stay when you reach Memphis

 Beale Street is where you'll find the party, this famed street is the beating heart of Memphis.
 Located on this vibrant street, The Hyatt Centric Beale Street Memphis boasts the perfect location and will be a great place to base your activities in during your visit.

 You can reach all the landmarks easily from the property.
 The Pyramid is just across the street by the Mississippi River.
 The scene of Martin Luther King Jr assassination is now the National Civil Rights Museum, this is walkable, as is the Memphis Rock N' Soul Museum.

 While in Memphis, don't forget to visit Graceland and Sun Studios.
 Not forgetting to taste some BBQ food either!

 The Hyatt Centric will make your stay unforgettable.
 Its industrial decor and lavish rooms make it the ideal hotel to finish your road trip.
 And if you need a day of rest after all that driving, then the rooftop pool makes sure you can spend some downtime relaxing.

 Things to see on a road trip from Atlanta to Memphis